Parallel Weighted Random Sampling: Experiments

-\subparagraph*{Time per Item.} \cref{fig:timeperitem} shows the time per unique item in the sample.
-We can see that the \twolvl and \psa approaches work well as long as few items have multiplicity larger than one.
-In these cases, what \osens gains from having higher locality of memory accesses is lost in base case deduplication -- especially on the AMD machine.
-Because it may emit items repeatedly, \osnd does not suffer from this and is the fastest algorithm.
-The same is true for the power law inputs with $s=0.5$ and $s=1$ (observe that as in \cref{fig:query}, the $y$ axes for the lower two plots are logarithmic).
-For power law inputs with $s=2$, the running time of \osens and \osnd is nearly constant regardless of sample size.
+\paragraph*{Time per Unique Item} \cref{fig:timeperitem} shows the time per unique item in the sample.
+This metric penalizes algorithms for emitting an item with multiplicity greater than one multiple times, which affects the methods based on alias tables considerably when the number of unique samples is low.
+We can see that the \twolvl and \psa approaches do well as long as few items have multiplicity larger than one, \ie the dashed lines are close to 1 (right scale).
+In these cases, what \osens gains from having higher locality of memory accesses is lost in base case deduplication, especially on the AMD machine.
+Because it may split items' total multiplicity over several occurrences by omitting base case deduplication, \osnd does not suffer from this and is the fastest algorithm.
+The same is true for the power-law inputs with $s=0.5$ and $s=1$ (observe that as in \cref{fig:query}, the $y$-axes for the lower two plots are logarithmic).
+For power-law inputs with $s=2$, the running time of \osens and \osnd is nearly constant regardless of sample size.
 This is because the number of unique items is very low for this input (measured in the low thousands), and thus what little time is spent on sampling is dominated by thread synchronization and scheduling overhead.
-This overhead is particularly problematic with the 158 threads on the Intel machine (\cref{fig:tpiintel}), where it amounts to several milliseconds, ten times as much as on the AMD machine (\cref{fig:tpiamd}).
-Further, observe that the leveling off of \twolvl and \psa throughput on the AMD machine causes unfavorable time per item for large samples.
+These overheads are particularly problematic with the 158 threads on the Intel machine (\cref{fig:tpiintel}), where they add up to several milliseconds, around ten times as much as on the AMD machine (\cref{fig:tpiamd}).